 - Some Useful Exercises for Ground Work

 - About the Feldenkrais Method

-Moshe Feldenkrais is best known today as the founder of the Feldenkrais Method® of somatic education; however, when Higher Judo was first published in French in 1951, he was much better known as a judo teacher and scientist.
-Few people are able to reach the high level of expertise Feldenkrais attained even in one domain, but Feldenkrais managed in his lifetime to excel in three distinct areas: physics, judo, and somatics.
-He worked and published with Frederic Joliot-Curie, the Nobel prize-winning physicist; he was an influential member of the original group teaching judo in Europe, publishing four books focusing on the martial arts; and finally he founded the Feldenkrais Method, which takes principles from judo and physics and appplies them to issues in human learning such as chronic pain, high-level performance, and self-development.
+Moshe Feldenkrais is best known today as the founder of the Feldenkrais Method® of somatic education; however when Higher Judo was first published in French in 1951, he was much better known as a judo teacher and scientist.
+Few people can reach the high level of expertise Feldenkrais attained even in one domain, but Feldenkrais managed in his lifetime to excel in three distinct areas: physics, judo, and somatics.
+He worked and published with Frederic Joliot-Curie, the Nobel Prize-winning physicist; he was an influential member of the original group teaching judo in Europe, publishing four books focusing on the martial arts; and finally he founded the Feldenkrais Method, which takes principles from judo and physics and applies them to issues in human learning such as chronic pain, high-level performance, and self-development.
 In Higher Judo one can clearly see, perhaps more than in any of his other published works, the conjunction of these three domains.

-From Higher Judo: Groundwork by Moshe Feldenkrais, published by Blue Snake Books/ North Atlantic Books, copyright © 1952 by Moshe Feldekrais,, copyright © 2010 by Somatic Resources and the Feldenkrais Estate.
-Reprinted by permission of publisher.
+From Higher Judo: Groundwork by Moshe Feldenkrais, published by Blue Snake Books/ North Atlantic Books, copyright © 1952 by Moshe Feldenkrais, Copyright © 2010 by Somatic Resources and the Feldenkrais Estate.
+Reprinted by permission of the publisher.